Kapiainen/Lauhdutin/Readme.md

 **Version 2.x.x - YYYY/MM/DD:**
 - Added support for tracking total amount of time played for most games.
 Will not work properly e.g. when the Battle.net client is opened instead of launching a game directly.
 - Added support for processing Steam community profiles for additional information on games (e.g. hours played).
 Feature can be disabled by leaving the *SteamID64* setting blank.
 - Added ability to show Steam games that are not installed.
+Games that are not installed are not shown by default, but they can be browsed via a context menu option or by filtering with `installed:false`.
+Filtering not-installed games further requires the `+` prefix.
 - Added ability to filter out installed Steam games that the current Steam account does not have a license for.
 - Added special filter for installed games: 'installed:true' or 'installed:false'.
 - Added highlighting to slots when the mouse is hovering over a slot.
 Feature can be disabled with a toggle setting.
 - Added support for showing the total number of hours played when highlighting a Steam game.
 Feature can be disabled with a toggle setting.
 - Added settings for highlighting, showing hours played, and SteamID64.
+- Added context menu options for hiding and unhiding games.
+Toggle the corresponding option to start (un)hiding games and toggle the option again to stop.
+Hidden games are not shown by default, but they can be browsed via a context menu option or by filtering with `hidden:true`.
+Filtering hidden games further requires the `+` prefix.
 - Refactored Settings config to use relative positioning when possible.

 **Version 2.1.0 - 2017/01/27:**